 Spring bloom metrics

 The arithmetic mean, median, and standard deviation of chlorophyll-a concentration for each daily L3 image were computed for the three regions of interest.
 These basic statistics were computed from raw data without any transformation.
-While several methods have been developed to characterize the spring bloom, the shifted Gaussian approach (Zhai et al. 2011) has been preferred given its ability to deal with missing data, and it also provided the highest proportion of successful fits compared to other methods such as the threshold or rate of change (Layton and Devred, in prep).
+While several methods have been developed to characterize the spring bloom, the shifted Gaussian approach (Zhai et al. 2011) has been preferred given its ability to deal with missing data, and it also provided the highest proportion of successful fits compared to other methods such as the threshold or rate of change.
 Bloom indices were derived using a modified version of the Zhai et al. (2011) model.
 In this model, a shifted Gaussian is applied to the daily time series for each year to retrieve four metrics that describe the start, duration, magnitude (surface area under the Gaussian curve), and amplitude of the bloom (maximum chlorophyll-a concentration minus the background value).
 Here, time was expressed in days, referred to as day of year, and counted from the 1st of January of each year.
 The procedure was carried out in an automatic manner using an optimization function, nls(), coded in R, and a visual inspection of each fit was carried out for each year and region to identify abnormal results (e.g., very high chlorophyll-a concentration, i.e., > 30 mg m-3 in late spring that lead to very late bloom initiation).
 Episodic phytoplankton blooms occur at various times of the year including winter and summer.
 These “secondary” blooms can have an impact on the ability to estimate the peak of the spring bloom, to fit the Gaussian curve and estimate the spring phytoplankton bloom parameters, in particular when more data are available during summer than spring.
 To ensure that the first large sustained bloom defined as the “spring” bloom was well characterized, we restricted the first half of the shifted Gaussian curve (i.e., initiation to peak) to day of year 110 to 205 for any given year.
 Phytoplankton growth is short lived (a few days to a week) and spatial distribution is patchy (Denman and Platt 1975), which can make it challenging to estimate spring-bloom dynamics using satellite observations in areas such as the Labrador Sea, where skies are frequently cloudy.
 Defining regions of interest for satellite observations represents, therefore, a trade-off between selecting small areas, which can inform on a specific ecosystem but will be more impacted by cloud cover, and large areas that might encompass different ecosystems or phytoplankton bloom dynamics but will undoubtedly have a higher number of valid satellite observations.
 In the latter case, several successive blooms might be the result of observations in different parts of the region at different times.

 Finally, daily images were selected over 8-day composites as they provide the most convergences (i.e., greatest number of fits) and are most appropriate to capture the rapid changes in phytoplankton biomass during a bloom.
 Annex 1 (Figure A1 to Figure A4) shows annual times series at daily resolution and the corresponding fits.